 We have helped hundreds of clients discharge millions of dollars in income tax debt using bankruptcy and the rules although simple on their face can get confusing and an experienced tax and bankruptcy attorney is often necessary to sort them out.

 There are other benefits that bankruptcy can provide in relation to tax debt as well like:

 a.
 A chapter 7 bankruptcy will discharge the obligation on most income tax penalties and interest on the penalty older than 3 years

 b.
-A chapter 13 bankruptcy will allow you to treat most income tax penalty and interest on the penalty as dischargeable debt no matter how old the tax debt is
+A chapter 13 bankruptcy will allow you to treat most income tax penalties and interest on the penalty as the dischargeable debt no matter how old the tax debt is

 d.
 Arizona Sales Tax (Transaction Privilege Tax) is dischargeable in bankruptcy if it meets the date requirements, as it is not a trust fund tax.